coax-metal/discord-music-bot/README.md

 cd discord-music-bot
 ```

-3. Run the bot using the run.sh script:
+2. Run the bot using the run.sh script:

 ```bash
 chmod +x run.sh && ./run.sh
 ```

-2. Add your discord bot token to the .env
+3. Add your discord bot token in the terminal